aptabase/aptabase/README.md

 ## 🏢 Self-Hosted

 You can also host Aptabase on your servers.
 It's free, but you are responsible for maintenance and updates.

-> ⚠️ The docker image is already available on [GitHub](https://github.com/aptabase/aptabase/pkgs/container/aptabase), but documentation for how to self-host Aptabase is still in progress.
+[Learn how](https://github.com/aptabase/aptabase/wiki/How-to-Self-Host-Aptabase).

 # SDKs